On the Factor Complexity Associated with a Family of Multidimensional Continued Fraction Algorithms: Introduction

 For higher-dimensional continued fractions, there is a straightforward technique mimicking the classical case which produces sequences on larger alphabets encoding orbits of the dynamical system.
 It is natural to wonder about the typical complexities of these sequences, whether there is any general framework for understanding them, and whether the correspondence between Sturmian words and words of low complexity can be generalized.

-Arnoux-Rauzy words were among the first such sequences studied; these have complexity $2n+1$ and correspond to the application of the Arnoux-Rauzy-\Poincare multidimensional continued fraction algorithm in a set of Lebesgue measure zero, the so-called Rauzy Gasket \cite{AR}.
-Additionally, in \cite{ARP2} it was shown that generically the algorithm produced sequences of complexity less than or equal to $ \frac{5}{2} n + 1 $.
-Later, Cassaigne, Labbe and Leroy \cite{Cassaigne} showed that Cassaigne's multidimensional continued fraction algorithm produced words of complexity $2n+1$ almost everywhere.
+Arnoux-Rauzy words were among the first such sequences studied; these have factor complexity $2n+1$ and correspond to the application of the Arnoux-Rauzy multidimensional continued fraction algorithm in a set of Lebesgue measure zero, the so-called Rauzy Gasket \cite{AR}.
+Additionally, in \cite{ARP2} it was shown that generically the algorithm produces sequences of complexity less than or equal to $ \frac{5}{2} n + 1 $.
+Later, Cassaigne, Labb\'{e} and Leroy \cite{Cassaigne} showed that Cassaigne's multidimensional continued fraction algorithm produces words of factor complexity $2n+1$ almost everywhere.
 Given these two examples, it might be reasonable to wonder what the ``generic" complexity is for continued fraction algorithms.

 All of these words belong to a more general class of words called \keyterm{$S$-adic sequences}, which are derived via a finite family of substitutions.
-It is known that any uniformly recurrent infinite word with at most linear complexity is $S$-adic \cite{Ferenczi, Leroy1}.
+It is known that any uniformly recurrent infinite word with at most linear factor complexity is $S$-adic \cite{Ferenczi, Leroy1}.
 However, the converse is not true in general \cite{Fogg}.
 The \keyterm{$S$-adic conjecture} asks what additional conditions can be placed on $S$-adic sequences to ensure at most linear complexity.
+(For remarkable progress on this conjecture, see the work of Espinoza \cite{Espinoza}.)

 There is a framework (the triangle partition family, or TRIP family for short) that captures almost all known multidimensional continued fraction algorithms.
 This framework is generated by 216 different multidimensional continued fraction algorithms, indexed by a triple of permutations in $S_3\times S_3\times S_3$.
 Though \cite{Cassaigne} did not use the rhetoric of TRIP maps, the Cassaigne algorithm is in this list (it is the TRIP map $(e,23,23)$) \cite{SMALLTRIP}.